cortoproject/script-spec/README.md

 #### Case insensitive
 Firstly, cortoscript is case insensitive.
-The first reason for this decision is because it makes it easier to use as an extension of OMG-IDL, which is widely adopted in the industrial space.
+The first reason for this decision is because it makes it easier to use as an extension of OMG-IDL, which is widely adopted in industrial IoT systems as the data modeling language for the OMG DDS standard.

 The second reason is that some file systems are case insensitive.
 As cortoscript will often be used as a front-end for code generation, type names